 When you have possessed a book with mind and spirit, you are enriched.
 But when you pass it on you are enriched threefold"

-Do you prefer to read at the library, on vacation, ina chair, in bed before sleep, upside down while studying?
-I've love to hear it,
+Do you prefer to read at the library, on vacation, in a chair or in bed before sleep, upside down while studying?
+I'd love to hear it.

-Me...
-Whatever was I can get confortable. usually laying down in bed while watching tv between commercials or something that's turned out to not be so interesting.
+as for myself...
+Whatever wherever I can get comfortable.
+Usually laying down in bed while watching TV between commercials or something that's tuned out as to not be so interesting.

 (I'll re-type a mini guide they once sold in the supply store. to help you get more of an idea)

 That's the official word, but BookCrossing is much more than that. its become a way of life, a passion and a global phenomenon.
 It's seriendipity, good karma and random acts of kindness rolled into one. book Corrsing has transformed lives through simple sharing of books.
 A Vibrant international community has formed around this common causem focused on a love of literature.

 Book Crossing was conceived on the principlethat two things can change people's lives: the books they read and the people they meet.

 We know the concept is a bit foreign: "Wait you want me to give away my book?
 For free?
 To Strangers?
 What's in it for me?
 The answer it quite simple.
 Besides the general feeling of elation one gets after doing a selfless, random act of kindness, you'll become part of the world's largest library. books are stepping stones in life, charting here you have been and the interests you have explored.
 A true book-lover can hardly resist looking at another's bookshelves just for the sheer joy of finding an old friend tucked away there or for discovering a new author of interest.